 4. Key Players of the organisation

 Try to find out who they are.
-These are people that could hold the highest levels within the company, they could be Managers, Directors, or even the CEO.
+These are people that could hold the highest levels within the company, they could be Managers, Directors, even the CEO.
 Once you know who they are do some research on the names and find out what they have been doing in their industry.
 And how they have been contributing to the industry.
-Go to third-party websites to get an outside view of them, and look for online contributions they have made in the industry.
+Go to third party website to get an outside view of them, look for online contributions they have made in the industry.
 You may find they have made large contributions, maybe they built a bridge or designed a process of work, this will give you more to talk about in the interview.

 5. Research their competitions

 know where they stand in their industry.
 Are they a leader?
 Are they falling behind?
-Is there competition better?
+Is there competition that have better products?
 How are they competing against other players in their industry?
 This is all good to know.
 You may even find they are last in the chain, and you must then decide if you really want to work for them.

 6. The Inside scoop

-7. News and recent events about the employer
+7. News and recent event about the employer